irmen/Pyro4/docs/source/servercode.rst

     :type host: str or None
     :param port: port to bind the server on.
 Defaults to 0, which means to pick a random port.
     :type port: int
-    :param unixsocket: the name of a unix domain socket to use instead of a TCP/IP socket.
+    :param unixsocket: the name of a Unix domain socket to use instead of a TCP/IP socket.
 Default is ``None`` (don't use).
     :type unixsocket: str or None